Brian Burke (ice hockey): Toronto Maple Leafs

 On November 29, 2008, Burke was introduced as the president and general manager of the Toronto Maple Leafs, replacing interim general manager Cliff Fletcher.
 He became the 13th non-interim general manager of the club and the first to be American-born.
 He reportedly agreed to a six-year deal worth $3 million annually.
 Soon thereafter, on December 4, 2008, Burke offered Dave Nonis the position of senior vice president and director of hockey operations for the Maple Leafs; Nonis accepted, marking the third time he has held this post under Burke; he had done so previously in Anaheim and Vancouver.

 Burke attended the World Hockey Summit hosted in Toronto in 2010, and wanted NHL participation in the Winter Olympics to continue, but felt that teams should receive financial compensation while the NHL season was on hiatus during the Olympics.
 He proposed allowing the NHL oversee a world championship which had potential to a financially lucrative venture while league games were not being played.

 On January 9, 2013, Burke was fired by the Leafs as president and general manager and given a role as senior advisor to MLSE's president and C.O.O.
 Tom Anselmi and the MLSE board of directors.
 The advisory role would not relate to hockey matters.
-Burke was fired principally by team director George A. Cope, who campaigned the team's new ownership to make a change in team leadership.
-During Burke's tenure with the Leafs from November 2008 to January 2013, the team consistently failed to make the post-season and remained the only team in the League that was unable to do so following the 2004 lockout.
+Burke was fired principally by team director George A. Cope, who campaigned for the team's new ownership to make a change in team leadership.
+During Burke's tenure with the Leafs from November 2008 to January 2013, the team consistently failed to make the post-season and remained the only team in the League unable to do so following the 2004 lockout.
 With the Leafs, Burke amassed a record of 129-135-42.